Estranged husband charged with arson in home explosion | KRDO

 The explosion happened on April 20 around 11 p.m. on Crafton Road.
 One man was hospitalized for non-life-threatening burn injuries.

-The 52-year-old is charged with first-degree arson, malicious destruction of property, malicious burning, and animal cruelty.
+The 52-year-old is charged with first-degree arson, malicious destruction of property, malicious burning and animal cruelty.
+He was arrested Monday about a mile from the home.

+Charging documents obtained by WJZ outline how Greensfelder used the natural gas line, home appliances and fuel to destroy the home and displacing his estranged wife and children, and killing the family dog.

 “It went from a couple of flames to this massive thing of flames.
 I mean so fast.
 It’s like nothing I’ve ever seen,” neighbor Patricia Rodolff said last month.